 There are many others and I’d appreciate hearing your’s in the comments at the end.

 1. Heart Disease Is NOT Caused By Saturated Fat

 The truth is saturated fat can actually help reduce your risk of heart disease.

-Saturated fat can actually increase HDL (good) cholesterol while changing LDL (bad) cholesterol from small, dense matter to large and fluffy substance making it harmless.
+Saturated fat can actually increase HDL (good) cholesterol while changing LDL (bad) cholesterol from small, dense matter to large and fluffy substance, effectively making it harmless.

 Here’s a surprise for you.